Transportation in El Salvador. What you Need to Know!

 Shuttles or Private Drivers

 Shuttles are another great way to get around the country; they are comfortable, and you don’t need to deal with the burden of driving.
-It will seem nice to let someone else deal with the driving.

 Although shuttles are mainly available for longer rides, and the cost will be higher than other types of transportation, it might be worth doing just for the relaxing part.